Other Youth Topics

 Behavioral Health

-Because of the individualized and complex needs of runaway youth and youth experiencing homelessness, one way to help youth address their behavioral health needs is through intensive case management.
-This can help youth navigate the health care system and understand how to fulfill their health care needs.9 A study of youth in Washington who received intensive case management found that they had fewer externalizing behaviors, less aggression, and a higher quality of life rating compared to those who received the normal treatment.10 Providing youth experiencing homelessness with access to substance use and mental health treatment through federal programs and federally supported community-based programs can also help youth experiencing homelessness who are facing behavioral health challenges access treatment.
+Because of the individualized and complex needs of runaway youth and youth experiencing homelessness, one way to help youth address their behavioral health needs may be through intensive case management.
+This can help youth navigate the health care system and understand how to fulfill their health care needs.11 Providing youth experiencing homelessness with access to substance use and mental health treatment through federal programs and federally supported community-based programs also can help youth experiencing homelessness who are facing behavioral health challenges access treatment.

 Resources